pascomnet/documentation/site/content/modules/datev/_index.en.md

 ### Outgoing Calls

 When searching for a contact within the client phone book, the DATEV telephone book will also always be searched.
-Moreover, it is also possible to call contacts directly from the *DATEV Arbeitsplatz pro* contact list using click-to-dial.
+Moreover, it is also possible to call contacts directly from the *DATEV Arbeitsplatz* contact list using click-to-dial.

 If a number is dialed using the pascom client softphone or a hardware telephone, the DATEV click icon will appear in the call notification.
 By clicking the icon, the call data can then be transferred to the DATEV software.
 As mentioned above, as soon as a call has ended, the data can also be pushed to DATEV using the DATEV click icon in the client call history.